urbanogilson/SICAR/README.md

 # SICAR

-This tool is designed for students, researchers, data scientists or anyone who would like to have access to [SICAR](https://car.gov.br/publico/imoveis/index) files.
+This tool is designed for students, researchers, data scientists, or anyone who would like to have access to [SICAR](https://car.gov.br/publico/imoveis/index) files.

 ## Badges